COACH EDUCATION SESSIONS

 To assist our Club’s coaches, Waterloo Minor Soccer Club’s Staff Coaches have assembled the following documents which contain activities and exercises for coaches of players U4 to U12.

-2018 OUTDOOR RECREATIONAL CURRICULUM
+2018 INDOOR RECREATIONAL CURRICULUM

 HOUSE LEAGUE COACH ROLES AND RESPONSIBILITIES